decentralized-identity/sidetree/docs/spec/markdown/context.md

 ## Context

-Per the [DID Core Spec](https://github.com/w3c/did-core) an `@context` MAY be used to enable a DID Document to be valid JSON-LD / Linked Data Format.
+Per the [DID Core Spec](https://github.com/w3c/did-core) an `@context` MAY be used to represent a DID Document as Linked Data.

-Any properties not defined in DID Core, MUST be defined in this context, or in a DID Method Specific One.
+If an `@context` is present, any properties not defined in DID Core, MUST be defined in this context, or in a DID Method specific one.

 For example: